growthmovesFontys/MediaPipe_Demo/README.md

    Initialize the MediaPipe components in your `Index.ts` file and pass the created `<div>` element as an argument.

 6. **Use MediaPipe components in your project:**
-   Leverage the MediaPipe components as needed within your project to enhance functionality.
+   Use the MediaPipe components as needed within your project to enhance functionality.

 7. **Compile files using webpack:**
    Compile your TypeScript files using webpack.
 Make sure to refer to the generated `bundle.js` in your `index.html` file.